top of page

 Moʻo Methodology

-Acknowledging our connection to the past, grounding us in the present
+Acknowledging our connection to the past, grounding us in the present and guiding our future.

-artwork by native hawaiian artist solomon enos.
+Artwork by native hawaiian artist solomon enos.

 NĀNĀ I MUA, NĀNĀ I HOPE

-A native Hawaiian born and raised in Hilo, Rob continues to discover and embrace the depths and traditions of the island’s heritage.
-He is a respected advocate and creative interpreter of culture, most notably that of the host Hawaiian culture, but also that of the diverse ethnicities of Hawaii.
-Through this appreciation and passion for culture and a keen understanding of the nuances of local sensibilities, Rob has developed into one of the most sought-after designers in the islands and one of the leading and most successful planning and entitlement professionals in Hawaii.
+Through this appreciation and passion for culture and a keen understanding of the nuances of local sensibilities, Rob has developed into one of the most sought-after designers in the islands and one of the leading and most successful planning and entitlement professionals in Hawai'i.

 Ruta%2BKeanolani_edited.jpg